First All-Union Turkological Congress: Attendees

-Lectures
+Notable presentations

-During the course of the Congress, numerous scholarly presentations were delivered, some of which are particularly noteworthy.
-Notable presentations included Bartold's "The Contemporary State of the History and Study Tasks of Turkic Peoples," Oldenburg's "Methods of Ethnographic Studies Among Turkic Peoples," A. A. Müller's "On the Art of Descriptive Representations among Turkic Peoples," F. Kopruluzade's "The Development of Literary Languages among Turkic Peoples," Martynov's "The Contemporary State and Future Tasks of Studying Turkic Languages," Chobanzade's "On the Close Kinship of Turkic Dialects," H. Zeynallı's "On the Scientific Terminology System in Turkic Languages," S. Y. Malov's "The Contemporary State and Perspectives of Studying Ancient Turkic Languages," Ferhad Aghazade's "Orthography in Turkic Languages," N. F. Yakovlev's "Problems of Establishing an Alphabet System Related to the Social and Cultural Conditions of Turkic Nations," C. Memmedzade's "On the Alphabet Systems of Turkic Peoples," Kemanov's "Fundamentals of the Methodology of Teaching Turkic Languages," N. N. Poppe's "The Historical and Contemporary State of the Issue of Mutual Kinship of Turkic Languages with Altaic Languages," H. Şərəf's "Issues of Applying Arabic and Latin Script Systems for Turkic-Tatar Peoples," T. Mensel's "Results and Perspectives of Studying Balkan Turkic Literature," and many others.
-These presentations added further depth and richness to the proceedings of the Congress.
+Numerous scholarly presentations were delivered during the course of the Congress.
+Notable presentations included: Bartold's "The Contemporary State of the History and Study Tasks of Turkic Peoples"; Oldenburg's "Methods of Ethnographic Studies Among Turkic Peoples"; A. A. Müller's "On the Art of Descriptive Representations among Turkic Peoples"; F. Kopruluzade's "The Development of Literary Languages among Turkic Peoples"; Martynov's "The Contemporary State and Future Tasks of Studying Turkic Languages"; Chobanzade's "On the Close Kinship of Turkic Dialects"; Hanafi Zeynalli's "On the Scientific Terminology System in Turkic Languages"; S. Y. Malov's "The Contemporary State and Perspectives of Studying Ancient Turkic Languages"; Farhad Aghazade's "Orthography in Turkic Languages"; N. F. Yakovlev's "Problems of Establishing an Alphabet System Related to the Social and Cultural Conditions of Turkic Nations"; C. Memmedzade's "On the Alphabet Systems of Turkic Peoples"; Kemanov's "Fundamentals of the Methodology of Teaching Turkic Languages"; N. N. Poppe's "The Historical and Contemporary State of the Issue of Mutual Kinship of Turkic Languages with Altaic Languages"; H. Şərəf's "Issues of Applying Arabic and Latin Script Systems for Turkic-Tatar Peoples"; and T. Mensel's "Results and Perspectives of Studying Balkan Turkic Literature".
+The theoretical perspective of the phonetics scholar Lev Shcherba's presentation on "The Basic Principles of Orthography and Their Social Significance" was also particularly noteworthy.

-During the Congress, the theoretical perspective of the remarkable phonetics scholar Lev Shcherba's presentation on "The Basic Principles of Orthography and Their Social Significance" was particularly noteworthy.
-Interestingly, the presentation by Armenian linguist R. Y. Acharyan on the topic of "Mutual Influence of Turkic and Armenian Languages" was centered around explaining the influence of the Turkic language on the Armenian language throughout history at all linguistic levels.
-The main focus of the presentation was on the transition from Old Armenian (Grabar) to New Armenian (Ashgarabar) and the idea that the linguistic stimulus for this transition is Turkish.
+The presentation by Armenian linguist R. Y. Acharyan on the topic of "Mutual Influence of Turkic and Armenian Languages" addressed the influence of the Turkic language on the Armenian language throughout history at all linguistic levels.
+The main focus of his presentation was the transition from Old Armenian ("Grabar") to New Armenian ("Ashgarabar"), and the idea that the linguistic stimulus for this transition is Turkish.